skaur9/Imputation-using-1000G/README.md

-# Imputation using 1000G reference panel
+# Imputation using 1000G and HRC reference panel

 This repository explains the steps involved in Whole Genome Imputation using 1000G as reference panel